 Use your voice

-Sign petitions, such as this one, asking politicians to condemn these violations of human rights, or this this one, which calls on the International Olympic Committee not to allow China to host the 2022 Olympics without closing the internment camps.
+Sign petitions, such as this one, asking politicians to condemn these violations of human rights, or this this one, which calls on the International Olympic Committee to not allow China to host the 2022 Olympics without closing the internment camps.
 Don’t underestimate the power of a few voices.

 Write to your local MP and political representatives